columbia-digital-literacy/lessonslearned/Userstories.md

 When we start thinking of user stories in our software, there are many that can come to mind.
 It's important to prioritize the ones that matter *most* and build those out first.

 **An example** of user stories broken down into 'INVEST" sized chunks:
+The yellow post-its are the actual user stories/ features that would be worked on by a developer; the release lines separate which features will be ready for which release.
+The orange and blue post-its provide structure through macro user stories.

 ![alt text](http://www.agilebuddha.com/wp-content/uploads/2013/02/IMAG0144.png "User Storyboard")